unitycoder/Unity-Twitch-Chat/README.md

 # Unity-Twitch-Chat

 This is a lightweight [Twitch.tv IRC](https://dev.twitch.tv/docs/irc/) client for Unity.
-Multithreading is used for reading chat output.
+Multithreading is used for reading/writing chat messages.

 Unity Twitch Chat allows you to integrate Twitch Chat to your Unity projects.